dasorachel/Muscle_Stimulation/README.md

-# adalm-stimulation
+# Muscle_Stimulation

 ## Description
 This repository contains code to interface with the Analog Devices ADALM1000.
-The code allows for voltage or current-controlled stimulation and automatically records current and voltage.
+The code allows for voltage or current-controlled stimulation from 2 simultaneous channels and automatically records current and voltage.

 ## Prerequisites
-- Windows operating system
+- Windows or Mac operating system
 - Git (for cloning the repository)
 - Administrator access to install dependencies